Take Logo

 The origin of the language

-Το νευ Κλίσι λληνική (Greek without inflexions), also now known by the acronym ΤΑΚΕ1 (formerly known as ΕΑΚ or EAK, as explained below), owes its origin to a chance observation made in February 2006 in reply to an error I had made in an email on the Conlang list.
+Το νευ Κλίσι λληνική (Greek without inflexions), also now known by the acronym ΤΑΚΕ1 (formerly known as ΕΑΚ or EAK, as explained below), owed its origin to a chance observation made in February 2006 in reply to an error I had made in an email on the Conlang list.
 The dog Latin name2, "Graeca sine flexione" stuck, giving rise to a thread on what Greek might be like if stripped of its inflexions in the manner similar to Giuseppe Peano's Latino sine Flexione.
 During the thread, the language came to be known by the acronym GSF; but the thread eventually petered out.
 It floundered, I think, because we were conflating ancient and modern Greek and thus producing neither an ancient Greek nor a modern Greek without inflexions, but a sterile hybrid.

 1A fellow Conlanger, Henrik Theiling, has pointed out that ΤΑΚΕ nicely complements GIVE (Greek Inflexions Vanished Easily).